 In A Nutshell…

 Starting a family is not easy at all.
 Caring for them includes every aspect – physically, mentally, emotionally, and of course, financially.
-Before you carry out with your plan, you should educate yourself on the cost of having a baby in Singapore.
+Before you carry out your plan, you should educate yourself on the cost of having a baby in Singapore.
 Our list is just the tip of the iceberg so prepare yourself!

 What are other considerations parents should take into account?
 Share it with us!